animotionjs/animotion/README.md

 ## Examples

-You can look at the [examples repository](https://github.com/animotionjs/examples) if you want to understand how I use Animotion to visualize ideas with code and you can try the examples in the browser thanks to [SvelteLab](https://www.sveltelab.dev/).
+You can look at the [examples repository](https://github.com/animotionjs/examples) if you want to understand how I use Animotion to visualize ideas with code.
+You can try the examples in the browser thanks to [SvelteLab](https://www.sveltelab.dev/).

 ## Contributing